Kitware/CMake/Help/command/find_package.rst

 When the ``[version]`` argument is given, Config mode will only find a version of the package that claims compatibility with the requested version (see :ref:`format specification <FIND_PACKAGE_VERSION_FORMAT>`).
 If the ``EXACT`` option is given, only a version of the package claiming an exact match of the requested version may be found.
 CMake does not establish any convention for the meaning of version numbers.

+CMake-script
+""""""""""""

-Package version numbers are checked by "version" files provided by the packages themselves or by :module:`FetchContent`.
+For CMake-script package configuration files, package version numbers are checked by "version" files provided by the packages themselves or by :module:`FetchContent`.
 For a candidate package configuration file ``<config-file>.cmake`` the corresponding version file is located next to it and named either ``<config-file>-version.cmake`` or ``<config-file>Version.cmake``.
 If no such version file is available